grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi continued, "I am going to set up some heavy jumpers between the _Gnat's_ battery banks and the battery rooms of the _Prospect_, where we are standing right now.
 That should be pretty straightforward, and give us access to the _Gnat's_ remaining battery power --- though that will not be much, in terms of the _Prospect's_ power consumption.

 "Chips, I need you to do the harder part and figure out how to get the fuel that is left in the _Gnat_ up into the _Prospect's_ engines.
-I am not sure if it would be better to try to pump it into the _Prospect's_ fuels tanks, or run it straight from the _Gnat's_ fuel tanks to the _Prospect's_ diesels."
+I am not sure if it would be better to try to pump it into the _Prospect's_ fuel tanks, or run it straight from the _Gnat's_ fuel tanks to the _Prospect's_ diesels."

 "Be fuckin' easier to just run a long hose up to the fuckin' _Prospect's_ fuckin' fuel pumps.
 Won't require fuckin' around with the trim as much," put in Chips.